pkp/pkp-docs/admin-guide/3.4/en/data-import-and-export.md

 * You can require the user change their password when they next log in by setting the password attribute "change" to "true": `<password must_change="true">myoldpassword</password>`
 * The default password encryption is "plaintext" (ie., none).
 Encrypted assumes it was encrypted by `Validation::encryptCredentials()` and is using the same encryption algorithm used by the system.
 * If the imported file contains any usernames or email addresses that already exist in the system, the user data for those users will not be imported and any new roles to be created will be assigned to the existing users.
 * Consider validating your XML file with an editor like Liquid XML Editor or Oxygen XML.
-It is easier to find validation errors in these editors than through the import UI in OJS, OMP, or OPS.
+It is easier to find validation errors in these editors than through the import UI in OJS, OMP or OPS.

 ## Export to Services

-Each application provides plugins to export published metadata to indexing services, such as Crossref, PubMed, DataCite, DOAJ, mEDRA, and more.
+Each application provides plugins to export published metadata to indexing services, such as Crossref, PubMed, DataCite, DOAJ, mEDRA and more.
 Some of these plugins deposit directly to the services.
 Others generate an export file according to the service's specifications.

 Go to **Settings** > **Website** > **Plugins** to install and configure these plugins.
 Our [user documentation hub](/) provides guidance for working with many of them.